Melinda Wolfe, RN

 Health Office Hours: 8:15 AM - 3:45 PM

-Hello and Welcome to the Willard Health Office page.
-Most of the students and staff know me as Nurse Young.
-This is my second year at Willard Intermediate and am looking forward to a great school year.
+Hello and Welcome to the Willard Middle School Health Office page.
+This is my first year at Willard Middle School, and I am looking forward to getting to know our Willard community over the next several months.
 Please contact me with any questions or concerns, or if there are any medical conditions that may affect your child's school day.
 You may use this link, Student Health Forms, to access any needed school health forms.

 For additional health resources, click here.